What to know about a career as an Environmental Public Health Professional

 Many graduates from the program secure employment opportunities with regional health authorities, Health Canada/CFIA, provincial and federal public agencies, or private auditing and quality control companies.

-Learn more about the BCIT Environmental Health program or register for an online information session on June 7 from 12-1pm.
+Learn more about the BCIT Environmental Health program.

 1. I read Very Fantastic story about Seulbi Lee!, I am also the Environmetal health professional graduated before 10 years in back my country and now living in Canada since June 04/2023.
 In addition, now a day I have interesting to join EPHP and serve this adorable community in my profession, but I don’t get the ways to join and be a part of this team.